 This Beef and Broccoli recipe is ready in about 30 minutes, making it a great weeknight dinner.
 Tender beef and broccoli florets cook in a delicious stir fry sauce – pile it all on rice for a meal that’s better and less expensive than takeout.

-It’s only been in the last few years that I’ve been making some favorite take-out dishes at home because I spent a good part of my life thinking it was just too hard, would take too long, and just wouldn’t be the same as what I might have delivered to my house in a brown bag.
+It’s only been in the last few years that I’ve been making some favorite Chinese takeout dishes at home, like beef and broccoli, because I spent a good part of my life thinking it was just too hard, would take too long, and just wouldn’t be the same as what I might have delivered to my house in a brown bag.

 - Cooked white rice